 Step 6: Stay flexible

 Finally, your budget is a living document.
 Unlike your rotisserie oven, you shouldn’t set it and forget it.

-You should be regularly evaluating it and making changes as necessary.
+Instead, regularly evaluate it and make changes as necessary.
 Always blowing through the food budget?
-You may need to increase that and consider where else you can cut back.
-In addition, as your income or expenses change or as you meet goals and identify new ones, your budget should be adjusted to reflect your new circumstances.
+You may need to increase it and consider where else you can cut back.
+In addition, as your income, expenses or goals change, your budget should be adjusted to reflect your new circumstances.

-Ultimately, your budget is not about restricting your money; it’s about empowering it.
-A good budget finally puts you in control of your dollars and allows you to dictate where your money is going rather than letting your bank account get nickel-and-dimed by what may amount to silly, incidental purchases.
+Ultimately, your budget is not about restricting money, it’s about empowering it.
+A good budget finally puts you in control of your dollars and allows you to dictate where money is going instead of letting silly, incidental purchases drain your bank account.

 Do you have a budget?
 If not, what’s stopping you?
 Tell us about your budgeting concerns in the comments below or on our Facebook page.